jeremyfelt/webconference-2014/talk.md

 The next important part of a development workflow is provisioning.
 This is often the one that stands out a bit as something not every developer is familiar with.

 Provisioning allows us to describe the state of a machine.
-Every time a fresh box is booted in production and development, a state is applied.
+Every time a fresh box is booted in production or development, a state is applied.
 When done right, it gives everybody on the team access to a local environment that provides everything we expect from production.

 This means fewer lost hours tracking down caching bugs or trying to troubleshoot how a site is operating in Nginx while we run Apache on our local machines.